tfaller/nyancoin-client/doc/readme-qt.rst

 Debian
 -------

-First, make sure that the required packages for Qt4 development of your distribution are installed, for Debian and Ubuntu these are:
+First, make sure that the required packages for Qt5 development of your distribution are installed, for Debian and Ubuntu these are:

 ::

-    apt-get install qt4-qmake libqt4-dev build-essential libboost-dev libboost-system-dev \
+    apt-get install qt5-qmake qtbase5-dev build-essential libboost-dev libboost-system-dev \
         libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev \
-        libssl-dev libdb4.8++-dev
+        libssl-dev libdb++-dev

 then execute the following: